emhill/151-S15/src/morea/09.zuul/pwod.md

 ## Instructions

 1. If you haven't been following along in class, download the [Zuul Starter Project](Zuul-orig.zip) and import it into your workspace.
+If you were following along in class, you can start from where we added the cellar: [Zuul-04_06.zip](Zuul-04_06.zip).
 2. Implement the suggested changes in [Tasks.docx](Tasks.docx).
 Specifically, you will be moving from the original code design:

 <a href="ZuulOriginalUML.png"><img src="ZuulOriginalUML.png" width="300"></a>